Table of Contents

 Safe and unsafe intubation signs

 Immediate control is important for each intubation.
-You should check if the tube is correctly placed in the trachea or if misintubation is present.
-Only in this way, a reliable supply of the patient’s both lungs with air is assured.
-Due to anatomical proximity to the larynx, the tube may well land in the esophagus (oesophageal intubation).
-In this case, despite established respiration, oxygen saturation of the patient continuously falls, because the air arrives in the stomach instead of the lungs.
-Even a one-sided ventilation of only one lung is possible if the tube is too far advanced.
-Anatomically, due to the steeper angle mostly to the right, the tube may land in one of the main bronchi.
-Here we deal with (endobronchial intubation).
+You should check if the tube is correctly placed in the trachea.
+Due to anatomical proximity to the larynx, the tube may land in the esophagus (esophageal intubation).
+In this case, the air arrives in the stomach instead of the lungs.
+One-sided ventilation of only one lung is possible if the tube is too far advanced.
+Anatomically, due to the steeper angle mostly to the right, the tube may land in one of the main bronchi (endobronchial intubation).

-Intubation signs for checking the tube placement are therefore a popular examination topic.
-With a little logical thinking, they can be quickly memorized.
-Secure intubation signs include the direct inspection of the tube pass through the vocal cords, a bronchoscopic view of the intra-tracheal position of the tube and the CO2 detection in the exhaled air with the capnometer (tidal volume 4-5 % = 35-40 mmHg).
+Secure intubation signs include the direct visualization of the tube passing through the vocal cords, a bronchoscopic view of the intra-tracheal position of the tube and the CO2 detection in the exhaled air with the capnometer (tidal volume 4-5 % = 35-40 mmHg).
 Insecure intubation signs are chest rise, fogging of the tube inner walls with breath moisture, auscultatory breathing sound (particularly in children), as well as a constant pulse oximetric saturation over longer periods of time.

 At one glance – endotracheal intubation: